lsu-ddem/pathways-site/content/6_Resources/4_Gaphics/P5.play/sprites-images-sprite-sheets.md

 ## Free to Use Sprite Images

-Below are several sprite images that you may utilize for any of the assignments or projects in this class:
+Several sprite images that you may utilize for any of the assignments or projects in this class can be found in [this .zip folder](https://drive.google.com/file/d/1epRb_hWG83Vy64DPt8odBb31Gs1kM20X/view?usp=sharing).